 OUTCOME : There were two perhaps three distinct outcomes from this engagement.
 The first unexpected but welcomed outcome was a friendship.
-What started as an investigation into the outsider art environment and a brief chat with its maker grew into something far deeper.
-As Stevie agreed to a filmed interview and i realised he had so much more to tell us all i continued filming every time i was on residency.
-On one occasion when i caught him halfway up a ladder i ended up taking over the job of painting his sealoft by the harbour.
-A full day of DIY followed!
-Gradually as we began to know trust each other there were days where we wouldn’t film at all but just sat and chewed the fat down by the harbour or in a local cafe.
-That relationship meant a great deal to me and i wonder if that was not the best engagement i could ever have expected.
-A real friend and a constant history lesson of Cullen and the north east coast where Stevie had spent all his life bar a spot of national service.
+What started as an investigation into an outsider art environment and a brief chat with its maker grew into something far deeper.
+When Stevie agreed to a filmed interview, I realised he had so much more to tell me and decided to continue filming each visit of the residency.
+On one occasion i caught him halfway up a ladder and ended up taking over the job of painting his sealoft by the harbour.
+A full day of DIY followed but a turning point for us both in our friendship.
+Gradually we began to know and trust each other.
+There were days where we wouldn’t film at all.
+We just sat chewing the fat down by the harbour or in a local cafe.
+That relationship means a great deal to me.
+I wonder if that was not the best engagement i could ever have expected.
+A real friend, a constant history lesson of Cullen and the north east coast.
+A place where Stevie had spent all his life excepting a spot of national service.
 More of my thoughts on what is engagement at the end of this piece.

 The third outcome came by surprise through a generous honorarium budget and the fact that a local contractor booked to assist in the execution of that project let me down.
 When asked what he would like from this £1000 budget Stevie asked nothing for himself, only that perhaps we could finish the corner of the pet cemetery that had lain dormant since EU regulations stopped him many years ago.
 I bought and had delivered 9 tons of pebbles but at the eleventh hour the contractor booked to spread these stones disappeared.
 This left me no other option but to ask via the village facebook group for volunteers to help at 1 days notice during a very stormy wet weekend.
 Fearing no one turning up we were absolutely astonished by the communities response.
 Over twenty people turned up and finished the job with us in a few hours.
 A rather beautiful ending to the filming and a wonderful community engagement that was neither forced, planned or self serving.
 A giving and a selfless act of generosity in which everyone gathered together and everyone gained a huge sense of the value of community.
 I have also given a donation to the Cullen volunteers group to help keep the pet cemetery tidy and thank them for all the great work they do looking after Cullen.